moSaeed15/MonitoringWebsite/README.md

 - [Author](#author)

 ## Some comments

-The ardunio graph will plot only ones for testing purposes and because some circuit needs to be connected for it to show sensor data.
+The alert is very simple due to the project requirments but could have been done cleaner with a popup The ardunio graph will plot only ones for testing purposes and because some circuit needs to be connected for it to show sensor data.

 ### The challenge